UK Electrical Regulations: A Complete Timeline

 - ✓Revised requirements for EV charging installations, reflecting the rapid growth of the EV market

-- ✓Updated requirements for prosumer installations including battery storage systems
+- ✓New Part 8 (Chapter 82) covering prosumer installations including solar PV and battery storage systems

 - ✓Clarification of consumer unit enclosure requirements, ensuring non-combustible enclosures are used where appropriate